How self-care helps my anxiety and stress

 Taking a few moments during the day to check in with your body and mind is very helpful in reducing stress and anxiety.
 Guided meditation apps such as Calm and Headspace have been found by some to be extremely effective.
 In addition, simply sitting back fully in your chair with both feet on the ground and hand resting on your lap allows you to close your eyes and breathe normally for one minute while scanning your body and being aware of how each limb feels.
 Simply repeating “At this moment in time, I am ok” has a calming and reassuring effect on the body and mind and helps you take the power back over your mind during a stressful day.

 Writing and Mapping

 Begin a diary or even drawings representing your day.
-This is a very useful exercise which allows you to release a multitude of feelings and thoughts that were triggered during the day.
+This is a very useful exercise that allows you to release a multitude of feelings and thoughts that were triggered during the day.
 It also allows you to trace where moods stem from particularly if stress evokes a low mood for you.
-Mapping consists of writing down an event which occurred during the day and then adding the thoughts, behaviours and emotions around the particular events.
+Mapping consists of writing down an event that occurred during the day and then adding the thoughts, behaviours, and emotions around the particular events.
 It is a method used in cognitive behavioural therapy to link thought patterns to behaviour and mood.

 Build an essential oil collection

 Oils are brilliant for reducing sensations of anxiety and even stress.
 Ideally, adding oil to a bath would be recommended to maximise the effects.
 However, they can also be obtained in candles or diffusers to relax the atmosphere around you.
 Examples include frankincense, camomile or lavender oil.